rootwork/GET/README.md

 make much more sense -- for instance see how a Hugo theme I've contributed to [handles it](https://github.com/chipzoller/hugo-clarity/blob/master/layouts/partials/image-feature.html#L35-L71).

-To omit GET's image and markup generation, set `modernImages` to `false` in [`config.js`](config.js).
+To turn off GET's image and markup generation, set `modernImages` to `false` in [`config.js`](config.js).
 Images will still be minified, but alternate formats and markup will not be created.